Who Is Jesus…and Why Is He So Important to Us?

 - How He is still relevant to us today

 Let’s dig in and learn more about who Jesus is.

 Jesus is fully God as a member of the Godhead.
 And He also became fully human when He came to the earth to live and die in order to save us from sin.

-Like many other Christian denominations, Adventist believe that there is only one God who exists in the trinity of God the Father, God the Son, and God the Holy Spirit.
-This 3-in-1 unity of “co-eternal” persons is called the Trinity.
+Like many other Christian denominations, Adventists believe that there is only one God who exists in the trinity of God the Father, God the Son, and God the Holy Spirit.
+This three-in-one unity of “co-eternal” persons is called the Trinity.